RobokopU24/qgraph/Robokache_API.md

 1. You need to have an email/password account through the qgraph UI.
 Please visit https://qgraph.org and create an account.

-2. The following cURL will validate your user and provide you an access token that you can use with Robokache
+2. The following cURL will validate your user and provide you an access token that you can use with Robokache.
+The `client_id` is specific to Auth0 and you shouldn't have to do anything with it.
 ```bash
 curl --request POST \
   --url 'https://qgraph.us.auth0.com/oauth/token' \